Old Dominion Monarchs football: James Madison

 On October 26, 2022, the Old Dominion Monarchs and in-state rival James Madison Dukes announced the official beginning of the "Royal Rivalry".
 As the Virginia-based schools within the Sun Belt Conference, they will compete for an all-sports trophy that contains a football component and draws its name from the royal inspiration of both schools' mascots.

-The all-time football series between the two schools is tied 2–3, dating back to their days in the CAA.
-JMU won the most recent meeting 35-32 on November 19, 2024.
+The all-time football series between the two schools is 2–5, dating back to their days in the CAA.
+JMU won the most recent meeting 46-20 on September 26, 2026.

 William & Mary

 A declared rivalry with the William & Mary Tribe lasted two years before the Monarchs began their FBS transfer process in 2013.
 The annual CAA divisional battles were coined the ‘Battle for the Silver Mace' with the winner to be presented with a replica of the Norfolk Mace on display at the Chrysler Museum of Art.